Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 !!! example

     If Joe is in 'orgId' '10' and '16', then the `groupName` would be '[10, 16]').
-Here is what your code might look like:
+Your code might look like this:

     ```js
     amplitude.getInstance().setGroup('orgId', '[10,16]');
     ```

-You can also use `logEventWithGroups` to set event-level groups, meaning the group designation applies only to the specific event being logged, and doesn't persist on the user unless you explicitly set it with `setGroup`.
+You can also use `logEventWithGroups` to set event-level groups.
+With event-level groups, the group designation applies only to the specific event being logged, and doesn't persist on the user unless explicitly set with `setGroup`.

 ```js
 var eventProperties = {